kedro-org/kedro/docs/source/tutorial/package_a_project.md

 ### Package recipients

-Recipients of the `.egg` and `.whl` files need to have Python and `pip` on their machines, but do not need to have Kedro installed.
+Recipients of the `.whl` file need to have Python and `pip` on their machines, but do not need to have Kedro installed.

 A recipient can install the project by calling: